Hasan330/Madina-Market/README.md

 ### User Features:

 #### Functionality:
  - [ ] Add upper limit for coins to be used
+			--> After calculating, check final percentage of coins and percentage of paper, then replace coins with paper
  - [x] Add shift-metadata  (username, credentials, shiftPeriod, Date)
  - [x] Style UI
  - [x] Make sure form fields don't show up as empty after calculations